 Knowledge of human anatomy and physiology equivalent to HFX201.

-Final written exam (3 hrs) with exercises from central parts of the curriculum.
+Final digital written English home exam (3 hrs) with exercises from central parts of the curriculum.
+Counts 100%

 Special requirements in Science

 Lectures: 2 hrs/week.
 Group activities: 4 hrs/week.
 Some group sessions will be replaced by extra lectures.

 An external examiner will assess a minimum of 25 selected exam papers.

 Examination details: Written home exam: Letter grades